Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Introduction

+In contrast to their abundance at intermediate redshifts, LCBGs are a factor of ten rarer in number density in the local universe \citep{G01}. \citet{LucasThesis} found that LCBGs comprise less than $2\%$ of galaxies at $\rm z \sim 0$.
+This discrepancy suggests that LCBGs are a progenitor population for one or more of the galaxy types prevalent at $\rm z \sim 0$. \citet{CGletter} recently confirmed that local LCBGs have similar morphologies, gas fractions, and specific star formation rates to higher-redshift star-forming galaxies.
+Following the definitions compiled by \citet{W04} to select for local analogs of intermediate-redshift LCBGs, these galaxies have $\rm{B-V < 0.6\ mag,\ SBe(B) < 21.0 \ mag \ arcsec^{-2}}$, and $\rm{M_{B} < -18.5\ mag}$.

-LCBGs' properties overlap with many similar types of galaxies that have been described in the literature, including Compact Galaxies \citep{P97, G97}, Luminous Compact Galaxies \citep{H01}, and Blue Compact Galaxies \citep{K94, G99, BvZ01, P01}. \citet{C09} found that LCBGs overlap in blue luminosity, morphology, stellar mass, and metallicity with the Green Pea galaxies detected by Galaxy Zoo at z$\sim 0.1 - 0.4$. \citet{H05} found that the lower-mass examples of compact Ultraviolet Luminous Galaxies (UVLGs), which they identify as low-redshift analogs of high-redshift Lyman Break Galaxies (LBGs), overlap in mass with the higher-mass examples of compact galaxies discussed in \citet{P97}.
+The properties of both local and $\rm z \sim 1$ LCBGs overlap with many similar types of galaxies that have been described in the literature.
+Galaxies with properties similar to those of LCBGs include Compact Galaxies \citep{P97, G97}, Luminous Compact Galaxies \citep{H01}, and Blue Compact Galaxies \citep{K94, G99, BvZ01, P01}.
+While they are blue and compact, LCBGs are too massive \citep[$\rm M_{*} \sim 10^{9}\ M_{\sun}$,][]{G03,CG04,T10}, luminous \citep[$\rm L_{B} \sim 10^{9}\ L_{\sun}$,][]{CG04}, and have metallicities too high \citep[$\rm 12 + log(O/H) \sim 8.5$,][]{T10} to be classified as Blue Compact Dwarfs. \citet{C09} found that LCBGs overlap in blue luminosity, morphology, stellar mass, and metallicity with the Green Pea galaxies detected by Galaxy Zoo at z$\sim 0.1 - 0.4$. \citet{H05} found that the lower-mass examples of compact Ultraviolet Luminous Galaxies (UVLGs), which they identify as low-redshift analogs of high-redshift Lyman Break Galaxies (LBGs), overlap in mass with the higher-mass examples of compact galaxies discussed in \citet{P97}.
 Similarly, \citet{G03} and \citet{H04} point out that some LCBGs could be low-mass, lower-redshift counterparts to LBGs, and \citet{F10} have detected fine-structure emission lines of Si \textsc{II} that have been previously observed in $\rm z \sim 3$ LBGs in a $\rm z \sim 0.04$ LCBG, which they interpret as an indication that star formation processes may be related in both types of galaxies.
 It is useful to study $\rm z \sim 0$ LCBGs, then, to better understand the properties of the types of galaxies that exist at higher redshifts.

 LCBGs have heterogeneous morphologies.
 Many LCBGs appear to be the products of mergers, especially at intermediate redshift where the spatial density of galaxies was larger and mergers were more common \citep{AO01}.
 In particular, irregular morphologies are more common in LCBGs than in other blue compact galaxies \citep{O01}.
 Many LCBGs also have companions \citep{CG04, PG10, CGletter}.
 At $\rm z \sim 0.2-1.3$, $60\%$ of LCBGs appear to have similar properties to local H II galaxies, while $40\%$ of LCBGs resemble local starburst disk galaxies, and $90\%$ seem to be small galaxies with some extension, but lacking large, faint disks \citep{N06}. \citet{CGletter} find that $40\%$ of local LCBGs are ``clumpy'', which they define to mean three or more optical clumps. \citet{W04} point out that LCBGs are also not a distinct class of galaxies in parameter space.
 They exist at the extreme blue, bright, and compact ends of the optical properties that serve to identify them, but they are not outliers along the continuum of observed properties for field galaxies at the redshifts at which they appear \citep[see Figure 1 in][]{CG04}.